Who we are

 We are the UK’s leading cancer prevention charity.
 We fund global research into the links between diet, weight, physical activity and cancer.
 Our work empowers people to take action to lead healthier, happier, cancer-free lives

-Over the past 25 years, World Cancer Research Fund has invested more than £100 million into cancer prevention and survival research.
+Since 1990, World Cancer Research Fund has invested £103 million into cancer prevention and survival research.
 And it’s all thanks to our amazing supporters!

 - The cornerstone of our research programme is the Continuous Update Project.
 It’s the world’s largest source of scientific research on cancer prevention and survival through diet, weight and physical activity.